ZifanSi/vision-guided-tracker/README.md

 ### **Key Features**

-1. **Embedded Motion Control (STM32 + Rust)**
+1. **Embedded Motion Control**
    - Real-time two-axis gimbal control.
+   - Predictive tracking for smooth and accurate motion.
-   - Kalman filter for predictive object tracking.
+   - Closed-loop feedback system for stability.
-   - Serial communication with Jetson for closed-loop feedback.

-2. **Computer Vision Pipeline (NVIDIA Jetson Orin Nano + Python)**
+2. **Computer Vision Pipeline**
-   - Object detection/tracking using CNN/Transformer models.
-   - Handles occlusion, downsampling, and interpolation for fast targets.
+   - Detects and tracks fast-moving objects in real time.
+   - Maintains lock even with partial occlusion.
-   - Manual object selection and priority lock-in.
+   - Allows manual selection and prioritization of targets.
-   - Feedback control to embedded gimbal system.

-3. **Web Application (React + Flask)**
+3. **Web Application**
-   - Live video preview of camera feed.
+   - Live video feed preview.
-   - Operator controls for manual override and tracking parameter tuning.
+   - Operator controls for manual override and tracking adjustments.
    - Start/stop video recording, playback, and download.
-   - REST API + WebSocket backend for communication.

 4. **System Integration & Deployment**
-   - End-to-end real-time rocket tracking at 1080p/60fps.
+   - End-to-end real-time tracking at 1080p/60fps.
-   - CI/CD with GitHub Actions.
-   - Automated unit and integration tests.
-   - Dockerized builds for NVIDIA Jetson.
+   - Reliable and scalable for both small-scale and high-powered rocket launches.
+   - Designed for ease of use, testing, and future expansion.

 ---